UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Fig. 6.
 RAM variables.
 Selected values allows generating 149.88 Hz (0.08% error).

 Design step #2.
 Is it possible to obtain more timing precision?.
-An alternative idea is to use the TMR0 in 16-bit mode, thus for timing 6.666 ms is not necessary to use neither the prescaler or the software postscaler, resulting in a simpler configuration because we can program var_TMR0_TC_N2 = 6666 obtaining even more precision.
+An alternative idea is to use the TMR0 in 16-bit mode, hence, for timing TP = 6.666 ms is not necessary to use neither the prescaler or the software postscaler, resulting in a simpler configuration because we can program var_TMR0_TC_N2 = 6666 obtaining even more precision.

 TMR0_16bit_mode_of_operation

 Fig. 7.
-TMR0 in 16-bit mode for generating a timing period of TPP = 6.666 ms. In this case, the bit rate is 150.015 b/s, (error 0.01%).
+TMR0 in 16-bit mode for generating a timing period of TP = 6.666 ms. In this case, the bit rate is 150.015 b/s, (error 0.01%).
 However, instruction execution time imposes a time overhead that do not allow to reach such precision.
-TMR2 generates higher time precision due to an improved circuit with hardware parallel load.
+An alternative is to use the TMR2 to generate higher time precision due to an improved circuit with hardware parallel load.

 State diagram modifications